 3. Are your cloud end-users receiving support?

+Just like your internal operations need cloud support, so do your end-users.
+To find out how you can implement a support system, there are a few fundamental questions you should have answered.
 When end-users are having an issue accessing their data or cloud-based application, to whom do they reach out for assistance?
 Does that fall under your internal IT team or is the provider the first line of defense?

 4. Is your cloud being monitored?

+The security of a cloud management system is only as good as its monitoring process.
 An important factor to consider with the cloud is monitoring.
 Is your network being monitored to ensure there are no issues?
 Is someone responsible for providing reporting on server uptime and downtime, hard disk space, and critical services?
 The findings from monitoring and reports should then be used to find ways to best optimize your cloud solution.

 5. Are your internal policies and procedures being updated?